Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-As a dog trainer, I am well aware of collapsed trachea, and I know I can play a role in helping dog owners prevent it by recommending the right training tools.
-But what exactly is collapsed trachea and why do the wrong training tools play such an important role in its development?
-Obviously, this article is not meant to replace the advice of a veterinarian, if your dog has symptoms of tracheal collapse, please consult with your veterinarian.
+As a dog trainer, I am well aware of collapsed tracheas, and I know I can play a role in helping dog owners prevent them by recommending the right training tools.
+But what exactly is a collapsed trachea, and why do the wrong training tools play such an important role in its development?
+Obviously, this article is not meant to replace the advice of a veterinarian—if your dog has symptoms of tracheal collapse, please consult with your veterinarian.

-The trachea is basically the dog's windpipe, a quite rigid tube made of muscles and cartilage rings meant to connect the dog's mouth to the lungs.
+The trachea is basically the dog's windpipe—a rigid tube made of muscles and cartilage rings meant to connect the dog's mouth to the lungs.
 It is located in the dog's throat but also extends to the dog's chest.
 Its main function is to transport air to the lungs and protect the airway.
-As much as the dog's trachea is fairly rigid, it may however weaken overtime causing it to collapse.
+As much as the dog's trachea is fairly rigid, it may, however, weaken over time, causing it to collapse.

-A collapsed trachea however, may cause more than just coughing.
-Trouble breathing, panting, exercise intolerance, bluish gums are all worrisome signs that may also develop.
+This condition, however, may cause more than just coughing.
+Trouble breathing, panting, exercise intolerance, and bluish gums are all worrisome signs that may also develop.

-The most common candidate for this condition is a toy breed dog.
+The most common candidate for this condition is the breed type (toy breeds).
 Poodles, Yorkshire terriers, and Pomeranians are breeds commonly affected.
 The predisposition for tracheal collapse appears to be hereditary.
 Other potential predisposing/aggravating factors may be the following:

 - The use of an endotracheal tube during anesthesia

 - An enlarged heart that presses against the trachea